panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 After Ubuntu 14.04.4 ISO being downloaded, we can install it in the VM we just created.
 The installation process is similar to installing Ubuntu on a physical computer.

 Since our VM is not empty, it cannot be booted from a normal hard drive.
 Instead, we need to configure the VM to boot from the ISO file we just downloaded.
-In order to accomplish this, select the VM "fe1" we just created and click **Settings** in the Virtual Box Manager GUI.
+In order to accomplish this, first select the VM "fe1" we just created and click **Settings** in the Virtual Box Manager GUI.

 ![](./figures/vm-config-boot-device-1.jpg)